VilainLab/CBU/README.md

 CBU also actively participates in training the next generation of biomedical researchers with the goal of enabling quality research and education.
 Below are the bioinformatics Data Analysis services provided by CBU:

+We generally recommend people either to share their data for analysis via Hard Drive (Mac compatible) or via Dropbox

+Along with Data submission we request people to fill out the following a submission form -
 <p align="center">
   <a href="http://j.mp/2FSWz7s">
       <img src="images/request2.png" alt="http://j.mp/2FSWz7s" width="400" />
   </a>
 </p>

+Turnaround time – 2-3 weeks depending upon experiment and number of samples

 ### **Contact Us**
 `bioinformatics@childrensnational.org`